Welcome

 SQE1 Syllabus

-For SQE1, you are required to demonstrate an understanding of how positive covenants affect freehold land and the practical implications for title investigation.
-This includes recognising positive covenants and advising on their enforceability.
+For SQE1, you are required to demonstrate an understanding of how positive covenants affect freehold land and the practical implications for title investigation, including recognising positive covenants and advising on their enforceability, with a focus on the following syllabus points:

 • the distinction between positive and restrictive covenants